aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 ## PyPi

-From the root of the wagtail codebase on your machine - NOT within Vagrant (because it needs to fiddle with symlinks) and with the correct branch checked out, run:
+From the root of the wagtail codebase on your machine - **NOT** within Vagrant (because it needs to fiddle with symlinks) - and with the correct branch checked out, run:

         python ./setup.py register